 A good number of the children might regard it as the best home they ever knew, even that it might have saved them from much worse.
 Many of them came out of dreadful circumstance or survived stark family tragedies.
 Our experience in care was memorable, not always treasured by everyone – the opposite for some, even dreadful – but all might agree that it gave us a uniquely Canadian childhood.
 According to one estimate, some four million Canadians have a parent who grew up in institutional care.
 This site, in a way, represents that vast community.

 Please navigate these pages by using the slide-out menu (click on the three horizontal, black bars) on the right side, about half-way down – on this and the rest of the pages.
 Alternately, there is a menu at the very bottom of each page.

-Dedicated on this day, December 8, 2018 to the memory of the many old boys and girls who have gone home, and especially to the memory of William Lawrence Davidson.
+Dedicated to the memory of the many old boys and girls who have gone home, and especially to the memory of William (Kayak Bill) Davidson, 1947-2003 who died tragically at one of the more remote places in Canada, the Goose Island group, on the outer coast of British Columbia.
+See Other Resources page (8) Tribute to Billy.

-Note: If you wish to contact me please use the contact page where you will find my postal address.
-Unfortunately, as of 26 June 2019, I have deleted the email link feature as I was pestered by constant sales pitches and malicious messages.
+Note: If you wish to connect with us please use the contact page where you will find a postal address.
+Regrettably, I have discontinued the email link owing to constant sales pitches and other annoyances.